xNapha/employee-creator/README.md

 - Implemented the methods GET, POST, DELETE, and PATCH
 - Started implementing validation on the backend

+## 30/05/2023 | Front End

+- Created a simple navbar just to lay out the pages I plan on using
+- Built the foundation of the employee form
+- Was testing to see how axios works
+- Created a few helper functions

 ---

 ## What did you struggling with?